solislemuslab/soil-microbiome-nn/julia-code/readme.md

 # Julia code
-This .md file gives an overview of the Julia codes used in this study and instruction for setting up the Julia environment to reproduce the results of the study.
-The Julia codes are mainly used for pre and post process of BNN models as the actual models are ran by shell scripts in Linux terminal.
-The Julia code also did data-augmentation, which is used in both BNN models and python scripts.
+This .md file gives an overview of the Julia code used in this study and instruction for setting up the Julia environment to reproduce the results of the study.
+The Julia code is mainly used for pre and post process of the Bayesian Neural Network (BNN) models as the actual models are run by shell scripts in Linux terminal.
+The Julia code also performs data-augmentation, which is used in both BNN models and python scripts.

 ## File description
 All the following files should finish running in less than 5 minutes.